adplabs/unicorn/README.md

 rdd.count()
 ```

 In the above example, we first create a `SparkContext`.
-To expose a table
+To export a table
 to spark, simply pass the `SparkContext` object to the `rdd` method of a
 table object.
-In this example, we only expose the data of tenant `IBM`.
+In this example, we only export the data of tenant `IBM`.

 Although Spark has filter functions on `RDDs`, it is better to use
 HBase's server side filter at beginning to reduce network transmission.